robiningelbrecht/drupal-amqp-rabbitmq/README.md

   }
 ```

+**note**: a failed queue has no worker attached to it, and thus, cannot be consumed.
+This means
+that the messages will stay on the queue until they are manually deletd.

 ### Use a delayed Q to postpone consuming a message

+In some more advanced use cases you might want to delay the consumption of messsages, for example:

+* a digist mail that summarizes all content changes occured in the last 30 minutes
+* requeue a failed message automatically after 15 seconds
+* ...

+You can achieve this by pushing the message to it's correspondng delayed queue:

 ```php
   $this->delayedQueueFactory->buildWithDelayForQueue(10, $queue)->queue($message);
 ```

+For a delayed queue to work properly you'll have to do two things:

+* Add a new exchange that is named `dlx`
+* Make sure the queue is defined as a binding on the `dlx` exchange, where the
+routing key of the binding is the command queue name to where it has to be routed.

 ## Define a new CommandHandler